 While all the words mean that the house is built off-site and in a factory, the differences are quite stark, and so can be the monetary consequences of how we use them as homeowners.
-Proto Homes, Clayton Homes and Dryside Property also had some nice detailed writeups on these terms if you want to dig into it more.
+Proto Homes and Clayton Homes also had some nice detailed writeups on these terms if you want to dig into it more.

 Today we’re just talking about mobile/manufactured homes.